 Environmental awareness has slowly begun to increase over the years, as more and more people choose to shop, eat and live in a generally more sustainable way.
 However, while individual efforts have a positive impact, more could still be done to ensure that green living is a way of life for people everywhere, including those who lead, manage and work for large businesses.
 Yet changing company structures can be difficult, so we’ve compiled this short guide for your business to improve its green rating and introduce eco-friendly policies.

 Get an environmental audit

-As with any major business decision, planning is vital.
+As with any major business decision, planning is vital for implementing eco-friendly policies.
 Take the time to work with a specialist organisation who conduct environmental assessments for companies of your size.
 This will usually involve an expert in the eco-friendly business field coming into your office over a set period of time to check how your company operates and where more sustainable alternatives could be incorporated to your everyday practice.
 The assessor will then compile a report which documents the changes that your business could make, which could entail a range of suggestions from minor to large-scale structural improvements.

 Rethink company operations

 Nearly all office functions could be reconsidered to make them greener and more sustainable.
 One major source of this can be found in the amount of paper most businesses consume – consider adding recycling bins into your kitchen and work areas so that the correct items are recycled wherever possible.
 If this is successful, why not consider going paperless entirely?
 The large amount of business can now be conducted online through apps, videoconferencing and other technology which not only cuts down on paper usage and waste, but can also save time and money too.